ragnaros1337/laravel9vue3/docs/eloquent-relationships.md

     class Video extends Model
     {
         /**
-         * Получить все комментарии видео.
+         * Get all of the video's comments.
          */
         public function comments()
         {